fabric8io/fabric8/examples/secure-soap/README.md

 In this cxf-jaxws quistart, we also provide an integration test which can perform a few HTTP requests to test our web services.
 We created a Maven `test` profile to allow us to run tests code with a simple Maven command after having deployed the bundle to Fuse:

-1. Change to the `quickstarts/secure-soap` directory.
+1. Change to the `secure-soap` directory.
 2. Run the following command:

         mvn -Ptest